 Eucharist at Christ Church

-Every term, Rev Rich and Rev Williams visit Christ Church for our termly Eucharist Service.
+Every term, Rev Peach and Rev Williams visit Christ Church for our termly Eucharist Service.
 Friends and families from Christ Church school as well as members from the church are invited to attend this worship together.
 We think it is very important that our children are actively involved in delivering collective worship and therefore Year 6 children take a lead role in this service.